 But, there’s a catch — Kafka can be notoriously difficult to manage.
 Many users who initially deploy and self-manage Kafka clusters begin to experience a lot of headaches as they scale.
 Often, they reach a point where they avoid updating their clusters for fear of the downstream impact.

-That’s why we recommend using a managed Kafka service like Aiven for Kafka.
+That’s why we recommend using a managed Kafka service like Aiven for Apache Kafka.
 A good managed service allows you to deploy clusters immediately in the cloud and region of your choice while also handling the nasty bits of management, such as when a node goes down.

 Time spent babysitting your real-time app’s underlying data infrastructure is time not spent on building, deploying, and refining the app itself.
 Therefore, your team needs to be able to create Kafka clusters on demand without worrying about unhealthy nodes and surprise downtime.